LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/configure-ios-sdk.md

 **Note:** Refer to [Interface and class definitions](consumer-experience-ios-sdk-interfacedefinitions.html#lpuser) to learn more about the `LPUser` object.

-* Set the user profile on LiveEngage:
+* Set the user profile on Conversational Cloud:

    ```swift
    public func setUserProfile(lpuser: LPUser, brandID: String)